Crested wood partridge (Rollulus roulroul)

 Status in the wild

-International Union for the Conservation of Nature (IUCN) status: Unlisted.
+International Union for the Conservation of Nature (IUCN) status: Near threatened.
 There is an alarming rate of lowland deforestation throughout its range.
 However, this bird tolerates secondary, selectively-logged forests fairly well and remains common locally, though suffers from high hunting pressure in several areas.

 The crested wood partridge ranges across Southeast Asia, from Myanmar and Thailand through peninsular Malaysia to the islands of Borneo and Sumatra.
 These birds are often seen in tropical lowland forests in broad-leaved evergreens, dense primary forests and bamboo forests.
 While found mainly in lowland plains and foothills, they can be found up to 1,550 meters above sea level.